TaeyoungYun49/PUI/homework6-a/README.md

 <b>Bonus</b>
 1. Created a button for scrolling back to the top of the page using javascript (index.html)
-2. All the feedback from all the product pages reflected in the shopping cart
+2. All the options on the product detail page work.
+3. Feedback from all the product pages is reflected in the shopping cart.
-3. Used javascript for making an button interface to switch between bedroom and living room on the product page.
+4. Used javascript for making an button interface to switch between bedroom and living room on the product page.

 <b>Design Updates</b>
 1. A low-fidelity prototype and design choices: The cart on the previous design takes up less than half of the page, but I changed it to the full pageview.
 I decided to change it in order to provide adequate information about the products with sufficient white space.